Uncovering Colorado: Buena Vista

 Along the Arkansas River Buena Vista is a home for the 3,000 or so people who live there and the kind of Colorado place those who visit think, "I'd like to make my home there."

 In recent years, the population has surged, the downtown has filled in what used to be empty storefronts and expanded.
-Housing prices have risen along with demand.
-There are unsettled questions about water use.
+Housing prices have risen along with demand and there are unsettled questions about water use.

 That has brought a lot of thinking about what the town wants to be.
 Is tourism a good thing?

-He added, "and I think it can always be a good thing if done responsibly."
+"And I think it can always be a good thing if done responsibly," he added.

 "People don't move to a place like BV if they don't want to live in a small town," said Hannah Harn, editor of the Chaffee County Times.